rohnghub/html-portfolio/README.md

 # html-portfolio
-My portfolio.
-If you find something odd or unnecessary things, it means that it still needs a lot of revisions.
+This is not my final work and it still needs a lot of revisions.
 I'll update it as soon as possible.